kedio-labs/olaki/README.md

 - publish the generated list to the page on GitHub Pages

 #### Cron jobs
-The followin cron jobs are run on the `main` branch:
+The following cron jobs are run on the `main` branch:
 - CodeQL analysis once a month
-- full build + deploy once a month, so that even if no commits are pushed the generated list is regularly updated.
+- full build + deploy once a month, so that the generated list is regularly updated even when no commits are pushed

 ## License